samborambo/turnkey-dtech-demo-2016/README.md

 All code leverages various open source licenses, please refer to the specific module for its LICENSE.txt file.

-For futher information request or reporting issues please submit an [New Issue](https://github.com/openfmb/dtech-demo-2016/issues/new)
+For futher information requests or for reporting issues please submit an [New Issue](https://github.com/openfmb/dtech-demo-2016/issues/new)